Iamhafsah/Pie-charts/README.md

-A Pie chart created with HTML and CSS.
+A Pie chart built using HTML and CSS.